 In my opinion, qualifications come with experience.
 While the schooling is a form of experience, for me, it’s not enough.
 Not in that position at least.

-One of the moments that I realized I was wrong about some of the people sitting in that chair, trying to help you through the battle with yourself, was when I was about 13-years-old and my parents made me go see a shrink.
+One of the moments that I realized I was wrong about some of the people sitting in that chair, trying to help you through the battle with yourself, was when I was about 13-years-old and my parents made me go see a psychiatrist.
 I was so angry that I was being forced to do something I didn’t want to and that she was making me re-live the reasons I was so depressed.